x-zb/pedb/README.md

 The bash commands to evaluate the CrowS-Pairs stereotype score, StereoSet stereotype score, WikiText-2 perplexity and StereoSet LM score are in `scripts/evaluate_${bias_type}.sh`.
 Run the commands therein from the root directory of this project to get the evaluation results.

-A copy of all the evaluation results from five random seeds (0, 10, 42, 123, 12345) are in `permutation_test/data.py`.
+A copy of all the evaluation results from five random seeds (0, 10, 42, 123, 12345) are stored in the dict `results_data` in `permutation_test/data.py`.
 Run the following command to compute the p-value of the corresponding permutation test:
 ```bash
 python stat.py --key_strings ${KEY_STRINGS}
 ```